William Durks — "Bill" to his friends — was among the most unusual of all those who ever

 such that he would lecture about himself and was selling many more cards.

-Melvin Burkhart was more than a career councilor for Bill — he was also a matchmaker.
+Melvin Burkhart was more than a career counselor for Bill — he was also a matchmaker.
 It was Melvin who encouraged Bill and Mildred, an alligator-skinned girl,

 to overcome their initial misgivings and get to know each other.
 Soon afterwards they — like Al and Jeanie Tomaini or Emmitt and Percilla